TrebledJ/musescore-todo-list/README.md

 * Fixed dimensions.
 Currently, the dialog width/height are fixed.
 On some resolutions, the dialog box may be too small or big.
 I've added a couple options to modify the dimensions.
 You may need to reload the plugin afterwards.
 * Jank text input UI in settings.
 QML `TextField` doesn't work for now, so please bear with it.

 Also, FYI note that the `ElementType` codes have changed between MS4 and MS3.
-See the table in [Settings](#settings).
+See the above table.

 ### Development
 Pull requests, translations, and bug reports are welcome.